 - you don’t have to worry about slow (VPN) networks,

-- a cloud-based DAM is easy, intuitive and fast to use for every user,
+- a cloud-based DAM is easy, intuitive, and easy to use for every user,

 - professional digital asset management platforms offer multiple layers of security to protect and secure your assets,